-In addition to its research and development capabilities, the Company has the capability to provide a full array of services for its customers.
 The Company has the capability to manufacture an extremely broad range of products, including as a result of the needs of the COVID-19 Pandemic, ventilator stands and personal protective equipment such as masks.
 The Company's broad range of capabilities can be summarized as follows:

 Engineering - Martinrea has a talented advanced engineering group with an extensive range of skills in the design and engineering of new products and Lightweight Structures or Propulsion Systems.
 Large engineering centers are located in Auburn Hills, Michigan, Bergneustadt, Germany and Meschede, Germany along with significant engineering which occurs at the facility level.
 The Company has mechanical and design engineering capabilities, with the ability to design both tools and parts and the capability to work with various CAD and CAE systems.
-The Company is able to communicate electronically with the customers' engineering departments to relay and receive data in a real time environment.
-Through all of these capabilities the Company is able to provide customers with a broad range of engineering skills.
+The Company can communicate electronically with the customers' engineering departments to relay and receive data in a real time environment.
+Through these capabilities and others the Company is able to provide customers with a broad range of engineering skills.

 Prototyping - Martinrea has prototyping proficiency over a broad range of automotive and industrial products.
-This diversity enables the creation of high quality samples for products ranging from simple parts to complex assemblies.
+This diversity enables the creation of high-quality samples for products ranging from simple parts to complex assemblies.
 Expertise in prototyping includes automotive and bus frame assemblies, hot stamping products, capless fuel fillers, metal gas tanks, various seat assemblies, hydroformed products such as tube rails and engine cradles, engine blocks, aluminum parts and a variety of fluid management systems.

-Testing - Martinrea has ISO9001 and ISO17025 A2LA accredited in-house testing services.
+Testing - Martinrea has ISO9001 accredited in-house testing services.
 Its broad range of capabilities include fatigue, metallurgical, mechanical, fuel application, environmental, coatings, corrosion, chemical, electrical and drop tower testing.
 The engineering and technical centers engage in other activities to ensure world class operations within Martinrea including product, process and equipment standardization, failure analysis and research and development.

 Materials - Martinrea is continually developing new material technologies to meet both customer and government requirements.
-Developments in environmentally friendly coatings to replace traditional material technologies with unique cost effective solutions have strengthened the Company's advantage in the market.
+Developments in environmentally friendly coatings to replace traditional material technologies with unique cost-effective solutions have strengthened the Company's advantage in the market.
 Combined with advanced analytical testing and a broad range of expertise, the Company is able to address the needs of the market on a timely basis.
-The Company has deep expertise in many materials, including steel, aluminum, plastics and special materials such as carbon fiber and graphene, through its ownership interest in NanoXplore.
+The Company has deep expertise in many materials, including steel, aluminum, resins and special materials such as carbon fiber and graphene, through its ownership interest in NanoXplore.